 Great River Greening

 Great River Greening is a leading environmental restoration nonprofit with a mission to inspire, engage, and lead local communities in conserving and caring for the land and water that enrich our lives.
-Since our start, our small but mighty team has restored more than 50,000 of lands across Minnesota and aims to restore another 50,000 in the next five years.
-At Great River Greening we offer flexibility, a friendly work culture, supportive Board of Directors, remote work options, and opportunities to grow.
+Since our start, our small but mighty team has restored more than 50,000 acres of land across Minnesota and aims to restore another 50,000 in the next five years.
+At Great River Greening we offer flexibility, a friendly work culture, supportive Board of Directors, and opportunities to grow.

 More information

-Deadline to apply: The position is open until filled.
+Deadline to apply: Rolling applications and position is open until filled.

 More information